Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    *Screenshot of casa viewer interactive windoow.*

-The phase only cal is performed once the viewer GUI closes automatically as follows:
+The phase-only cal is performed once the viewer GUI closes automatically after you stop the deconvolution when the image noise level is reached as follows:

 .. code-block::

    tget gaincal
    inp
-   vis='source_coarse.ms'
+   vis='source.ms'
    caltable='caltables/selfcal_0.pcal'
    calmode='p'
-   solint='2min'
+   solint='int'
-   spw='0:0~53,0:73~127'
+   spw='0:0~209,0:271~511'
    uvrange='>1.5km'
    minsnr=5.0
    go

    tget applycal
    inp
-   vis='source_coarse.ms'
+   vis='source.ms'
    gaintable=['caltables/selfcal_0.pcal']
    calwt=[False]
    go

-This process of interactive tclean and phase only calibration is done until there seems to be no improvement in noise levels of background, which is found by drawing a rectangular region far from source and looking at the rms value of the background noise.
-At this point, 4 times the rms is chosen as the threshold and a run of tclean is made with this threshold.
-This can be done either by setting interactive as False and specifically wrtiting the threshold value as command in tclean, or can be set in the interactive mode and the central blue button can be pressed for automatic deconvolution until the set threshold level is reached.
-Finally an amplitude and phase calibration (ap cal) is performed, before creating the final selfcal image.
-Everytime, we just need to change the image name and update the mask for tclean, and for gaincal and applycal, change the gaintable and caltable names.
-Observe the background noise rms of the image using imview, and take four times this value to set the threshold for ``tclean``.
+This process of interactive tclean and phase-only calibration is done until there seems to be no improvement in noise levels of background RMS, which is found by drawing a rectangular region far from the source and looking at the RMS value of the background noise in the statistics tab.
+At this point, 4 times RMS is chosen as the threshold and a run of tclean is made with this threshold.
+This can be done either by setting interactive as False and specifically writing the threshold value as a command in tclean, or it can be set in the interactive mode and the central blue button can be pressed for automatic deconvolution until the set threshold level is reached.
+Finally, an amplitude and phase calibration (apcal) is performed before creating the final selfcal image.
+At each step, we just need to change the image name and update the mask for tclean, and for gaincal and applycal, change the gaintable and caltable names.
+Observe the background noise rms of the image using review, and take four times this value to set the threshold for ``clean ``.

-For example, the cycles can be continued in following manner:
+For example, the cycles can be continued in the following manner:

 .. code-block::